-NLP APIs are web services providing natural language processing (e.g. named entity recognition and relation extraction) for analysing web pages and documents.
+$NLP \ APIs$ are web services providing natural language processing (e.g. named entity recognition and relation extraction) for analysing web pages and documents.
 The use of these APIs requires some form of programming and flexible interfaces are usually not provided.
-Examples include Alchemy, OpenCalais, Apache OpenNLP.8
+Examples include Alchemy, OpenCalais, Apache OpenNLP.

-Linked Data analysis tools support the exploration and visualization of Linked Data.
-Examples include $Facete^9$ for spatial and $CubeViz^{10}$ for statistical data.
+Linked Data analysis tools support the exploration, visualization and authoring of Linked Data.
+Examples include $Facete^9$ for spatial and $Cube Viz^{10}$ for statistical linked data.
 Dadzie and Rowe [5] present a comprehensive survey of approaches for visualising and exploring Linked Data.
-They conclude that most of the tools are designed only for tech-users and do not provide overviews on the data.
+They conclude that most of the tools are designed only for techusers and do not provide overviews on the data.